Easily sync your certificates and profiles across your team (via match)

 fastlane match development

-This will create a new certificate and provisioning profile (if required) and store them in your Git repo.
-If you previously ran match it will automatically install the existing profiles from the Git repo.
+This will create a new certificate and provisioning profile (if required) and store them in your selected storage.
+If you previously ran match it will automatically install the existing profiles from storage.

 The provisioning profiles are installed in